 1. Welcome Them Every Day

-Welcome each and every student, not only on the first day but every day after.
-Give a high five, a fist bump, or even a hug if you are comfortable and able.
-Be sure to use their name when welcoming them into your classroom.
-Hearing their name makes them feel even more valued and important and can go a long way in building relationships with students.
-The first step in building relationships once school starts is focusing on social-emotional learning and greeting your students helps build that relationship from the start.
+Hearing their name makes them feel even more valued and vital and can go a long way in building relationships with students.
+Once school starts, the first step in building relationships is focusing on social-emotional learning, and greeting your students helps build that relationship.

 Step it up: Develop a morning meeting routine in your classroom where everyone participates in greeting each other, sharing, and activities to build community!